These procedures must be read in conjunction with the Use of Animals in Public Schools Policy.

 Teachers must maintain records of the use, care and monitoring of animals that are sufficient to enable the Schools Animal Ethics Committee to verify that the wellbeing of animals has been monitored as agreed and allow review and critical investigation of the cause(s) of and responses to unexpected adverse events.

-Form C1: Animal Use and Health Records has been developed for use by schools however alternative formats can be developed for the on-going monitoring of animals, providing all the information contained in the Form C1 is retained.
+Animal Use and Health Records have been developed for use by schools however alternative formats can be developed for the on-going monitoring of animals, providing all the information contained in the form is retained.

 3.5 Displaying the licence